CNN Travel's 20 best places to visit in 2020

 The dip in beach-goers, however, has moved the spotlight onto Tunisia's historical credentials.
 And, boy, does it have them -- and not just the UNESCO World Heritage site at Carthage, the Phoenician city outside Tunis.
 Dougga, two hours southwest, is a Roman city of still-standing temples, streets and bath complexes -- without the thickets of selfie sticks that are ever-present in Pompeii.
 Another UNESCO World Heritage Site, it's considered the best-preserved Roman town in North Africa.
 Then there's Bulla Regia, 100 miles west of Tunis, which in 2018 went from an "amber" rating (avoid all but essential travel) to "green" (no issues visiting) on the British government's travel advisory.
 Again, there's a Roman amphitheater, forum and even an intact brothel.
 Recent archeological digs have also uncovered a Christian church and cemetery dating back to the 4th century.
 Don't miss: The new Anantara Tozeur Resort, which opened in October 2019 near a date palm oasis, is in the middle of the "Star Wars" terrain of the southwest, where parts of various movies were shot.
 It's an ideal base for exploring the Sahara. -- Julia Buckley

-Vancouver Island, British Colombia
+Vancouver Island, British Columbia

 Vancouver Island is home to pristine beaches and forests, small, artsy towns and a cosmopolitan capital city.